Liberty Wing maintains combat readiness

 |0

-This work, Liberty Wing maintains combat readiness [Image 5 of 5], by A1C Jessi Monte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Liberty Wing maintains combat readiness [Image 3 of 3], by A1C Rhonda Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT